-Humanities Mentors are student volunteers who build community for current students in the Humanities Sequence by connecting them with other humanists on campus.
+Humanities Mentors are student volunteers who build community for current students in the respective Humanities Sequences by connecting them with other humanists on campus.
 Mentors:

 - Mentor undergraduates about the humanities at Princeton, including the Humanistic Studies certificate, by offering advice about reading, writing, course selection, extracurriculars, and international experiences

 - Engage peers in discussing literature, philosophy, history, and art

 - Write brief blogs about humanities experiences on campus and beyond